fxckgfw/shadowsocks-wiki/Manage-Multiple-Users.md

 Setup
 -----

-Turn manager on by specifying `--manager-address`, which is either a Unix socket or an IP address:
+Turn on manager API by specifying `--manager-address`, which is either a Unix socket or an IP address:
 ```
 python shadowsocks/server.py --manager-address /var/run/shadowsocks-manager.sock -c tests/server-multi-passwd.json
 # or